 On the exercise date of each purchase period, the employee is deemed to have exercised the option, at the exercise price for the lowest of (i) a number of shares of Common Stock of the Company determined by dividing such employee's accumulated payroll deductions or contributions on such exercise date by the exercise price; (ii) a number of shares of Common Stock of the Company determined by dividing \$25,000 by the fair market value of the Common Stock on the first day of the offering; or (iii) such lesser number as established by the plan administrator in advance of the offering.
-The exercise price is equal to the lesser of (i) 85% the fair market value per share of Common Stock of the Company on the first day of the offering period or (ii) 85% of the fair market value per share of Common Stock of the Company on the exercise date.
+The exercise price is equal to the lesser of (i) 85% the fair market value per share of Common Stock of the Company on the first day of the offering period or (ii) 85% of the fair market value per share of Common Stock of the Company on the first day of the offering period or (ii) 85% of the fair market value per share of Common Stock of the Company on the first day.